requests-cache/requests-cache/CONTRIBUTING.md

 for it!

 ## Bug Reports & Feedback
-If you discover a bug, want to propose new feature, or have other feedback about requests-cache, please [create an issue](https://github.com/reclosedev/requests-cache/issues/new/choose)!
+If you discover a bug, want to propose a new feature, or have other feedback about requests-cache, please [create an issue](https://github.com/reclosedev/requests-cache/issues/new/choose)!

 ## Project Discussion